-Sections 6.3 to 6.5 below summarise the data and fields proposed for the Environment, Social and Governance categories.
-They include 57 data fields at this stage: 31 fields currently classified as Priority 1, and 26 fields 1 classified as Priority 2.
+The sub-sections below summarise the data and fields proposed for the Environment, Social and Governance categories.
+They include 57 data fields at this stage: 31 fields classified as Priority 1, and 26 fields classified as Priority 2.

 6.3 Environment-related Data